-On this page we’re going to discuss 8 reasons you cannot get an expungement in Maryland or why your expungement may have been denied in the past (and how to fix the problem)
+On this page, Baltimore criminal defense lawyer Randolph Rice going to discuss 8 reasons you cannot get an expungement in Maryland or why your expungement may have been denied in the past (and how to fix the problem).

 The expungement laws are very specific and only allow for the removal of: